 Clue is a Femtech app used for tracking menstrual health.
 It helps people who menstruate keep tabs on their cycles, and it educates them about their bodies along the way.

-The app, which is free, grounded in science, and AI-driven, can be used to track periods and ovulation, using an algorithm to determine when each of these windows should fall in a given month.
+The app is free, grounded in science, and AI-driven, can be used to track periods and ovulation, using an algorithm to determine when each of these windows should fall in a given month.
 It also allows you to monitor a wide variety of other things, including appetite, pain levels, and even how oily your hair is on a day-by-day basis.
 The more you use the app, the more Clue learns and adapts its predictions.

 The revolution of the menstrual cycle is all in a day’s work for Clue.
 As the app is used, it offers up plenty of research-based information, with a no-nonsense approach that presents valuable medical info without unnecessary frills.
 Clue acts as a hub of information on women’s health, designed to counter the lack of readily-available resources that are accurate and science-based.
 You can find helpful articles on everything from birth control to menopause in the Clue Encyclopedia, all backed by science.

 Since being founded in 2013 by Ida Tin, Clue has raised $30 million in funding and garnered over 10 million users; when it comes to the overwhelming array of period tracking apps available, it’s emerged as a firm favourite.

 Fertility science meets wearable tech with Tempdrop, the Femtech company that uses body temperature to help women track their cycles.